ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/host-github.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Background
-We've invested a lot of time and effort to building our web app, and now its time to deploy it to the internet.
+We've invested a lot of time and effort to building our web app.
+Now its time to deploy it to the internet!
 In this episode, we will use GitHub pages to freely host our web app files online and GitHub Pages to serve our site to the public at large.

 :::::::::::::::::::::::::::::::::::::::::: callout
 ### What is GitHub?
 GitHub is a platform where developers create, store, manage, and share their code.
 Its power lies in that it tracks every change you make to your code, essentially letting you "time travel" back to any previous version of your project.
-We call this "version control," and it is made possible by Git, the underlying system that records every change you make to your files.
+We call this time traveling "version control," and it is made possible by Git, the underlying system that records every change you make to your files.
 Over time, GitHub has expanded its services and now offers one called GitHub Pages, which allows you to host websites directly from your GitHub account for free.
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Create a GitHub Account